Galileo88/Galileos-Planet-Pack/README.md

   * Augustus and Gratian have an alternate particle effect in lieu.

 * Clouds do not show up in main menu.
 Just a small bug with EVE and Kopernicus.
 Not a big deal.
 Nothing is broken.

+* When not using Environmental Visual Enhancements, Nero will display axial precession.
+In future updates we may detect if EVE is installed and fix accordingly.

 * Scatterer does not show in main menu.
 Again, normal.
 Nothing is broken.